 This is where you need to come up with systemic changes, and you can’t just write, “BE SMARTER” because that never works.
 Trust me.
 You need to identify where the system went wrong and change it when possible.

-This part is hard and probably deserves its own blog post, but there’s lots of good info about this if you look at information about software post-mortems.
+This part is hard and probably deserves its own blog post, but there’s lots of good info about this if you look at information about software post-mortems and you can base your product decisions on these, among other things.

 And, as with all advice, adapt or change this to suit your team’s needs.
 No advice is one size fits all, and no set of questions will be perfect for all projects.
 But all teams can enjoy starting their expectations before starting a project and reviewing specific metrics once we finish the project.

-Interested in learning more?
+Interested in learning more about product decisions?
 Check out a version of this in the Hypothesis Tracker section of my book, Build Better Products.